lingtalfi/Light-Realist/personal/mydoc/pages/duelist.md

 - $column: check that this variable is one of the fields defined with the **base_fields** setting
 - $direction: check that this variable is either asc or desc
 - $operator: check that this variable is an operator defined in the [open admin table protocol operators](https://github.com/lingtalfi/Light_Realist/blob/master/doc/pages/open-admin-table-protocol.md)
 - $page: converts the variable to an int.
+- $page_length: converts the variable to an int.
 The "all" special value means: no pagination at all (i.e. there is only one page with all the rows in it)

 If the check fails, the request is rejected.